gregcartwright/dissertation/notes.md

 Due to the data being ordinal and nominal in nature, non-parametric measures will used to look for relationships.
-For this statistical analysis chi squared test or a Fisher's exact test will be applied to look for a relationship between advance care planning and the variables level of frailty, age, gender and presenting complaint.
+For this statistical analysis chi squared test or a Fisher's exact test will be applied to look for an association between advance care planning and the variables level of frailty, age, gender and presenting complaint.